Quebec City: Public safety

-Transportation
+Transport

 Roads

 Two bridges (the Quebec Bridge and Pierre Laporte Bridge) and a ferry service connect the city with Lévis and its suburbs along the south shore of the Saint Lawrence River.
 The Orleans Island Bridge links Quebec City with pastoral Orleans Island.

 Quebec City is an important hub in the province's autoroute system, as well as boasting one of the highest "expressway lane kilometres per 1000 persons" in the country (1.10 km), behind Calgary (1.74), Hamilton (1.61) and Edmonton (1.24).
 Autoroute 40 connects the region with Montreal and Ottawa to the west and Sainte-Anne-de-Beaupré and the Charlevoix region to the east.
 Autoroute 20 parallels the south shore of the St. Lawrence River, linking Quebec City with Montreal and Toronto to the west and Rivière-du-Loup, Rimouski, and the Maritime Provinces to the east.
 Autoroute 73 provides a north–south link through the metropolitan area, linking it with Saint-Georges, the Beauce region, and Maine to the south and Saguenay and the Lac-Saint-Jean region to the north.

 Within the metropolitan region, Autoroutes 40, 73, and several spur routes link the city centre with its suburbs.

 Autoroute 573 (Autoroute Henri-IV) connects the city with CFB Valcartier.
 Autoroute 740 (Autoroute Robert-Bourassa) serves as a north–south inner belt.
 Autoroute 440 comprises two separate autoroutes to the west and east of the urban core.
 Originally meant to be connected by a tunnel under the city centre, the two sections are separated by a 6 km gap.
 There are no current plans to connect them.
 The western section (Autoroute Charest) connects Autoroutes 40 and 73 with Boulevard Charest (a main east–west avenue) while the eastern section (Autoroute Dufferin-Montmorency) links the city centre with Beauport and Montmorency Falls.

 Public transport

 The Réseau de transport de la Capitale (RTC) is responsible for public transport in the region.
 The RTC operates a fleet of buses and has recently implemented articulated buses.
 The RTC is studying the return of a tramway system to help ease overcrowding on its busiest lines as well as attract new users to public transit.
 The two billion dollar revitalization project needs approval from higher levels of government since the city does not have the financial resources to fund such an ambitious project on its own.
+As of 2022, the project named Quebec City Tramway is under development.

 Rail transport is operated by Via Rail at the Gare du Palais ('Palace Station').
 The station is the eastern terminus of the railway's main Quebec City-Windsor Corridor.
 An inter-city bus station, with connections to the provincial long-distance bus network, is adjacent to the train station, and is used by operators such as Orleans Express and Intercar.